rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

 0. Transfer all commits to the remote server that are not already there:

    <tt><strong>
-   git push origin master
+   git push origin develop
    </strong></tt>

    NOTE: "origin" location does not need to be specified if it's the default.
    The "master" branch does not need to be specified if it's the default of origin.

+   PROTIP: It's a good habit to specify the location and branch with a push because enterprise developers often switch among several ones.

-   The branch does need to be specified if it's to "upstream" or other non-origin location.
+   The branch needs to be specified if it's to "upstream" location or other non-origin location.

+   NOTE: Push to certain branches can trigger hooks defined in GitHub.

    Sample response: